 Ideally, your breeder or rescue has already started conditioning your puppy to enjoy the crate.
-This makes the transition in the home much easier.
-However, even if your pup hasn’t had any experience, or has had a bad experience, you can still make getting used to the crate easy and fun by using the following tips and techniques!
+This makes the transition to the home crate much easier.
+However, even if your pup hasn’t had any experience with a crate (or has had a bad experience in one), you can still make crate training easy and fun by using the following tips and techniques.

 (Tip!
 For best results, plan to get your puppy when you will have at least two weeks of time free to devote to helping her adjust to the crate.)

 General Info and Tips

 Type: There are many acceptable types of crates.
 However, for growing puppies, an open-wire kennel that comes with an internal divider is most beneficial.
 It is size-adjustable so that as your puppy grows, you can slide the divider back to create a progressively wider amount of space.
 If you know approximately how large your puppy will grow to be as an adult, you will only have to buy one kennel for all of your puppy's growth stages.
 To create a cozy, closed-in, den-like space, you can also purchase a cloth crate cover, or you can simply throw a blanket over it.
 Note: It is not recommend to use a soft-sided crate unless you are sure that your dog will not chew through it (ie teething puppies, dogs with anxiety, heavy chewers, etc.

 Size: While potty training, the crate should provide only enough space for your puppy to stand up, turn around, and lie down comfortably.
 Once your puppy is potty trained, it can be larger.